emory-libraries/eulxml/doc/index.rst

 EULxml |release|
 =================

-EULxml is one of a a collection of reusable `Python
+EULxml is one of a collection of reusable `Python
 <http://www.python.org/>`_ components from `Emory University Libraries
 <http://web.library.emory.edu/>`_.
 The library contains both released and
 unreleased beta components.
 Except where noted otherwise, components